- Starting simply and improving is better than than not starting at all

 Step 12.
 Buying Privately

-Though the methods explained in Step 2 are simple and easy for buying your first bitcoin it is worth considering more private options for further buying.
+The services in Step 2 are not private (except for Azteco, which is).
+It is worth considering more private options for further buying.

 - Download & Install BISQ